brightdigit/SublimationNgrok/README.md

 ## Installation

-Sublimation has two components: Server and Client.
-You can check out the SublimationDemoApp Xcode project for an example.

-To integrate **Sublimation** into your app using SPM, specify it in your Package.swift file:
+To integrate **SublimationNgrok** into your app using SPM, specify it in your Package.swift file:

 ```swift
 let package = Package(